HubRise/website/content/apps/livepepper/en/map-ref-codes.md

      ![Mapping ref codes - Ingredient ref code](./images/016-ingredient-ref-code.png)
 4. Click **Save** to confirm.

-To update the ref code for toppings, options, and variants defined at the category-level, follow these steps.
+To update the ref code for toppings, options, and variants defined at the category-level, follow these steps:

 1. From your LivePepper back office, select **My Menu** > **Products**.
 2. Select the category.